Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Experiments

 \end{itemize}

-As we will see, the use of a specific representation in each task will affect the way in which the read-gene classification problem will be solved.
+Each task is composed of sub-tasks (or \emph{experiments}), each one devoted to (find and) assess a classifier using a specific representation.

-Regarding T1, each machine learning model will directly use the fingerprints of the reads as \textit{feature vectors} (each fingerprint will correspond to one feature vector) on which to be trained.
-We remark that, in a classification problem, the feature vector represents the list of features of an object considered important for training a model to classify the object itself.
+In task T1, the fingerprints of the reads are directly used as \textit{feature vectors} (each fingerprint will correspond to one feature vector) on which the Machine Learning model will be trained.
+We remark that, in a classification problem, the feature vector represents the list of features of an object considered relevant for training a model to classify the object itself.
+In tasks T2 and T3, the $k$-fingers (extracted from the fingerprints or superfingerprints) are used as \emph{feature vectors}.
+Then, (i) the model is first trained in order to assign each $k$-finger to a gene and next, (ii) a special classifier (Section~\ref{ssec:EQ2-task}) exploits the obtained result in order to assign each read to a class (or gene).

-Regarding T2 (resp.
-T3), we will solve the read-gene classification problem in two steps: \textit{(i)} first, each machine learning model will be trained to assign each $k$-finger extracted from the fingerprint (resp. superfingerprint) of a read to a gene (each $k$-finger will correspond to one feature vector), and \textit{(ii)} then, we will define a special classifier (see Section \ref{ssec:EQ2-task}) which, given the sequence of $k$-fingers extracted from the fingerprint (resp. superfingerprint) of a read, will use the result of the classification of these $k$-fingers for assigning the read to a gene.
+As shown below, the fingerprint representation can work well in case of error-free data, while we observe a decrease in the performance when sequencing errors are present.
+On the other hand, the $k$-finger-based representation turns out more robust when errors are present.

-As it will be seen further, the fingerprint representation can work very well in case of error-free data, while the performance degrade in presence of sequencing errors.
-In response, the $k$-finger-based representation (extracted from the fingerprints) is shown to be more robust to the presence of such errors.
-Finally, we have empirically proved the usage of the $k$-finger-based representation (extracted from the superfingerprints) enable to reduce the collision phenomenon and to improve performances (see Section \ref{ssec:EQ3-task}; we remark that the problem of the choice of best order of the alphabet on a theoretical point of view remains currently open).
+Finally, we have empirically proved that the $k$-finger-based representation allows to reduce the collisions and improve performances (Section~\ref{ssec:EQ3-task}).
+However, we remark that the problem of choosing the best ordering of the alphabet to reduce collisions is still open.